What is testosterone?

 - body fat distribution

-Low testosterone is known as hypogonadism.
+Low T is known as hypogonadism.
 Primary hypogonadism is a problem with your testicles, the organs that produce testosterone.

 - cancer treatments

 - higher than normal levels of iron in the blood

 Secondary hypogonadism occurs when your pituitary gland doesn’t receive signals to make more testosterone.
 Causes for this signaling failure could include:

 Low T can lead to several changes in your physical and emotional life.
 The biggest difference might be your sexual desire and function.
 It’s not unusual for men with low T to experience a significant drop in sex drive.
 You might find erections are more difficult to achieve and maintain or you may experience infertility.

 Testosterone also plays a role in bone and muscle strength.
 When your hormone levels drop, you are likely to lose bone and muscle mass, and you might gain weight.
 These changes can put you at greater risk for heart disease, diabetes, and osteoporosis.

 Men of all ages can suffer from low T, but it’s more common in older adults.